承接 andrewdyer/actions 相关项目开发

 包简介

-A framework-agnostic PHP library for building structured and predictable JSON API endpoints with standardised request and response handling
+A framework-agnostic library for building structured and predictable JSON responses with standardised response handling

 README 文档